atman-33/nx-angular-nestjs-starter/docs/setup.md

 --standalone \
 --routing
 ```
-> prefix nans is nx-nangular-nestjs-starter
+> prefix nans is nx-nangular-nestjs-template

 ## add domain in the library
 ```